Directory & Mailing List Publishing Business License in Dubai: Cost and Requirements

 Activity Code 5812 falls under the ICT category and covers the publishing of directories and mailing lists in both print and electronic formats.
 This includes telephone directories, business directories, subscriber databases, address lists, and compiled contact registers distributed on paper, online, or via downloadable media.

-Under this licence, your business is authorised to:
+Under this license, your business is authorised to:

 Compile and publish printed and digital business or consumer directories